Rockship17/npm-chatbot/README.md

-# Rockship Chatbot SDK v1.6.0
+# Rockship Chatbot SDK v1.6.3

 A JavaScript/TypeScript SDK for easily integrating the Rockship chatbot into your website with the latest API

 ## Features

-- 🚀 Easy integration with just a few lines of code
+- 🔊 Easy integration with just a few lines of code
 - 🎨 Fully customizable interface (logo, colors, size, position)
+- 🌍 Multilingual support (English and Vietnamese)
 - 🔄 Drag and drop chat button to any position on the screen (with 0.2s hold delay)
-- 🖥️ Fullscreen mode toggle with customizable dimensions
+- 💻️ Fullscreen mode toggle with customizable dimensions
 - 🔗 All markdown links open in new tabs
 - 💬 Chat history management with conversation selection
 - 🔄 Pagination support for loading older messages